 Name of the related Party M/s.
-Central Bazaar India Limited Nature of Relationship Shri.
-Joby George, Chairman and Managing Director and Shri Sandeep Babu Director are interested Nature, Material terms, monetary value and particulars of the contract or arrangements (a) Financing / Lending or rendering financial Services Rs.
-48.13 Lacs (ii) Procured on lease office premises for functioning of Corporate office Rs.1 Lacs per Month Duration of the Contract / arrangement 60 Months w.e.f 1 st April, 2021 Salient terms of the contract or arrangements/ transactions At Competitive rate and at arm's length basis Date of approval by the Board 28.06.2021
+Centreal Bazaar Limited Nature of Relationship Shri.
+Joby George, Chairman and Managing Director and Shri Sandeep Babu Director are interested Nature, Material terms, monetary value and particulars of the contract or arrangements (i) Purchase of fixed assets and consumables.
+Duration of the Contract / arrangement NA Salient terms of the contract or arrangements/ transactions At Competitive rate and at arm's length basis Date of approval by the Board 28.06.2021

-For and on behalf of the Board of Director

-Joby George

-Chairman & Managing Director
+Joby George Chairman & Managing Director

 DIN: 06429801